Imagine that your house is on fire.

 The ban of the slave trade in District of Columbia was added into the Compromise of 1850, a win for Northern abolitionists.
 Slavery itself, however, was not banned, and wouldn’t be until the passage of the 13th Amendment in 1865.

 With the Mexican War ending at the beginning of 1848 and a presidential election revving up for that same year, the country was divided by several issues that would shape the following two years.

-The US acquired the Mexican Cession after the end of the war, and the new territory — which dramatically expanded the reach of the United States — was instantly a part of the debate about whether to advance or halt the expansion of slavery.
+The United States acquired the Mexican Cession after the end of the war, and the new territory — which dramatically expanded the reach of the United States — was instantly a part of the debate about whether to advance or halt the expansion of slavery.